bellabf/bellabf/README.md

-<h1 align="center">Hi 👋, I'm Bella </h1>
+<h1 align="center">Hi, I'm Bella </h1>

-- 🌟 Interested in Machine Learning/Computer Vision, Open-Source and Democratization of Machine Learning
+- 🌟 I am a freelancer Machine Learning Engineering and Data Scientist

-- ✍️ Trying to get back into technical writing

-- 🌱 I’m currently learning **MLOps**
+- 📝 I enjoy content creation (mostly in the form of tutorials)

+- 💌 Follow my newsletter to hear about awesome women](https://datalike.substack.com/)

-- 📫 How to reach me **bisnotforbella@gmail.com**
+- 📫 I am open to public speaking invitations.
+If you have a local Python or machine learning club and need a speaker reach me at **bisnotforbella@gmail.com**

-- 📝 I write on Datalike - a newsletter dedicated to spotlighting the journeys and achievements of women in data-related fields [https://datalike.substack.com/](https://datalike.substack.com/)

 <h3 align="left">Connect with me:</h3>
 <p align="left">